bartboogmans/TurtleBoat/README.md

 Notice:
 This work can be copied, changed and redistributed as long as documentation remains clear on contributions of origonal contributors.
-This work can be used to generate content (such as: datasets, figures, model-parameters) for publications (including education deliverables such as msc thesis) given that explicit recognition has been given on the use of this tool in the derived work.
+This work can be used to generate content (such as: datasets, figures, model-parameters) for publications (including education deliverables such as msc thesis) given that explicit recognition has been given how this tool and by that the developers contributed to the content.

 ## Use:
 After installing ROS, cloning this repo & setting ROS environment variables: